Madison Avenue Corridor Improvement Project

 • Improved connectivity to US Highway 287 and beyond to Taft Avenue.

-• Effective use of City funds – combine and coordinate roadway and utility improvements to lessen public disruption.
+• Effective use of City funds – combine and coordinate roadway and utility improvements and relocations to lessen public disruption.

 Project Funding